Tanzil: Process

 The Quran refers to its original source as the “mother of the book” (umm al-kitab) which is located in the presence of Allah (God).
 The Quran itself also calls this a “well-guarded tablet” (lawh mahfuz) a “concealed book” (kitab maknun).
 It describes the revelation to Muhammad as being dictated by the angel Jabril, not by Allah himself, and Muhammad as a messenger of Allah.
 While the Quran descends, in the Quran Allah himself is never described as coming down, but is sometimes mentioned in hadith as going from higher to lower heavens.

 It is thought that the basic units of revelation of the Quran were short passages or verses (ayat).
 Later these ayat were arranged into surahs under (Muslims believe) divine guidance.

+In his tafsīr, Ibn Kathīr cited a hadith from Abd Allah ibn Abbas:

+Ibn ʿAbbās and others have said, "Allāh sent the Qurʾān down all at one time (jumlah wāḥidah) from the Preserved Tablet (al-Lawḥ al-Maḥfūẓ) to the House of Might (Bayt al-ʿIzzah), which is in the heaven of this world.
+Then it came down in parts to the Messenger of Allah ﷺ based upon the incidents that occurred over a period of twenty-three years."